Something to Think About

 Consider the laws of Moses.
 Many historians point out that these laws were influenced by earlier Near Eastern codes but reshaped through Israel’s unique spiritual worldview.
 Inspired?
 I believe so.
 But written down by humans—humans with egos—which may color interpretation.

-A good practice before sleep is to review the day and note anything you may have done or said that hurt someone.
+I think a good practice before sleep is to review the day and note anything you may have done or said that hurt someone.
 Seek forgiveness from God for thoughts, and from others when actions are involved.

 Another concept from Sanskrit is Dharma—the things we should do but fail to do.
 Acts of kindness withheld.
 Help not offered.
 These omissions also create spiritual consequences, just like karma.
 The next time around, you may find yourself in need, and no one stops to help.
 Whether reincarnation is true or not, the principles of living life by the teachings of Christ works in the prevention of carrying sin to the grave.